Ecotourism in South Africa

-Ecotourism is the concept of responsible trips and travel to areas that might be protected and especially fragile.
-The intent is to create as little detrimental impact on the environment as possible.
-South Africa has used ecotourism to sustain and improve its immense biodiversity, as well as invigorate its economy.
+Ecotourism is the concept of responsible travel to areas that might be protected, and possibly rated as especially fragile.
+The intent behind ecotourism is to create as little detrimental impact on the environment as possible.

+As one of the world's few megadiverse countries, South Africa has used ecotourism to sustain and improve its immense biodiversity, as well as invigorate its economy.
 Tourism is the fourth largest generator of foreign exchange in South Africa, and ecotourism is the idea of encouraging visitors while promoting and supporting a country's biodiversity.

-South Africa contains a lot of biodiversity, and so ecotourism is a way for the country to benefit from wildlife in a non-consumptive and legal manner as opposed to illegal activities like poaching and trafficking for the international wildlife trade.
+South Africa contains an immense degree of biodiversity, and thus, ecotourism is a way for the country to benefit from wildlife in a non-consumptive and legal manner, as opposed to allowing illegal activities like poaching and trafficking for the international wildlife trade - things which are strictly prohibited, and actively prevented in the country.

 Regulation of Ecotourism

+Tourism in South Africa is regulated by the Department of Tourism.
+The current Minister responsible for this portfolio is the social democratic GOOD party leader Patricia de Lille, who has served since March 2023.

-The first real mention of 'green' or 'eco-tourism' on a world-wide stage was in the Agenda 21 for the Travel and Tourism Industry, published in 1997 by the World Tourism Organization.
+The first real mention of green or ecotourism on a world-wide stage was in the Agenda 21 for the Travel and Tourism Industry, published in 1997 by the World Tourism Organization.

 After the fall of the apartheid state and South Africa's first democratic election in 1994, the Constitution of South Africa, and later the 1997 white Paper on South African Land Policy attempted to address the racial imbalance in land ownership in the country.
 People who had previously been forcibly pushed off of their land were allowed to reclaim land in its stead.
 This new land had significant touristic potential.

 In 1996, the South African Government's Department of Environmental Affairs and Tourism created a plan to develop and manage the tourism industry in a responsible and sustainable manner, "key elements" of its strategy were identified as: